AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 ## 3. Tag your PDF

-Tagging content in your PDF not only makes your file [Accessible](https://experienceleague.adobe.com/docs/document-cloud-learn/acrobat-learning/advanced-tasks/accessibility.html) to those with disabilities—it also improves SEO.
+Tagging content in your PDF not only makes your file [Accessible](https://experienceleague.adobe.com/en/docs/document-cloud-learn/acrobat-learning/accessibility-tutorials/accessibility-overview) to those individuals with disabilities—it also improves SEO.

 +++View details on how to tag a PDF